 Criteria for Effective Controls

-Another interesting matrix from the Army is their criteria for effective controls.
+Another interesting matrix from the Army is their criteria for adequate controls.
 This table matches activity with risk controls, which help define organizational roles.
 These criteria can easily be mapped into the activities of a money management firm.

 Comparison with Asset Management Risk Management